shapesmusic/Shapes-Basics-Draft/writing/02-what-is-a-shape.md

 [Image]

 But this isn't quite how a shape works, because the shape doesn't reference the key signature of "no sharps and no flats."
-Instead, each shape gets to be its own starting point, it's own key signature of no sharps and no flats.
+Instead, each shape gets to be its own starting point, its own key signature of no sharps and no flats.
 And there's something very different in the way of thinking when the basis for your collection of notes isn't the white notes of the piano that are then modified, but rather, it's just *this collection of notes*&mdash;the shape.

 This means you can take any note of the shape, say the middle note in the bottom group, and you could decide to play one note higher, to modify it, a note "up" from that note.